Support the Gardens

 $7 admission for the general public.

-Members are free; children 18 and under are free; EBT cardholders are free and every Friday is a FREE day.
-Check out our Facebook page for monthly holiday FREE days as well.
+Members, children 18 and under and EBT cardholders are free.
+Fridays are FREE.
+Check out our Facebook page for holiday FREE days as well.
 We are CLOSED on rainy days.

 Leashed dogs are welcome Wednesdays, Fridays and monthly FREE days.